More

 • 9 mg of folate

-Health benefits of blueberries
+Health Benefits of Blueberries

 One cup of fresh blueberries contains 85 calories, 1 gram of protein, no fat, and around 20 grams of carbohydrate, with 4 grams of fiber.
-In addition to roughly a quarter of the daily minimum target for immune- and skin-supporting vitamin C, that same amount contains over four ounces of water.
-They also supply a quarter of the daily manganese need and nearly a third of the daily vitamin K requirement.
-The latter nutrient promotes collagen creation for healthy skin and joints, as well as maintaining strong bones.
+In addition to roughly a quarter of the daily minimum target for immune- and skin-supporting vitamin C, that amount contains over four ounces of water.

-2. It prevents the oxidation of LDL Cholesterol
+It Prevents the Oxidation of LdL Cholesterol

 A study found that, over eight weeks, a daily 2-ounce (50-gram) intake of blueberries reduced LDL oxidation by 27% in obese persons.

-Blueberries have a low Glycaemic Index due to their low sugar content and high fiber content (GI).
+Blueberries have a low Glycaemic Index due to their low sugar and high fiber content (GI).
 This, combined with its high flavonoid content, may aid in improving insulin sensitivity, which is crucial for blood sugar management.

 Blueberries protect against arterial hardening, a disease that increases the risk of heart attack and stroke, by reducing inflammation and oxidative stress.
-Over six months, research in males with metabolic syndrome evaluated the benefits of one cup of blueberries per day versus placebo.
-The blueberry eaters had long-term improvements in arterial function, including less stiffness, as well as improved cholesterol profiles.
-According to the findings, blueberries should be incorporated into dietary regimens to minimize the risk of heart disease.
+Over six months, research in males with metabolic syndrome evaluated the benefits of one cup of blueberries per day versus a placebo.

-2. Goji berries
+2. Goji Berries

 Gigi berries- Fruits in the berry family

 Powdered or dried versions of these berries are commonly available.
 They’re also found in a variety of supplements and juice blends.
-Goji berries are small red fruits that are high in antioxidants and have therapeutic effects.
+Goji berries are small red fruits high in antioxidants and have therapeutic effects.
 They’re not only pretty to look at, but they’re also tasty and flavorful.

-Nutritional value
+Nutritional Value

 Just 5 tablespoons (28 grams) of dried goji berries pack: